flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 (...)
 ```

-Once the templates are updated and sphinx-intl is install, you can update the translations files in the `./locales` folder.

-In the example below, we are working with the Spanish translation (language code `es`), you will have to use the code for the language you are working on:
+Now you are read to update the translations for the language you are working one.
+In the example below, we are working with the Spanish translation (language code `es`), remember to replace the language code for the one for your language:

 ```shell
 $ sphinx-intl update -p _build/gettext -l esUpdate: locales/es/LC_MESSAGES/api.po +19, -26